mSvcBench/muPlacer/examples/liqo/README.md

 Below is an example of how to install Liqo on a cloud and edge cluster using the Calico network plugin with VXLAN tunneling and exposing external services through NodePort (i.e., no LoadBalancer is available).

 > **Note:** Liqo uses port 6443 for peering establishment and Kubernetes NodePorts 30000-32767 for gateway traffic.
 Ensure these ports are open between the two clusters.

 > **Note:** GMA requires the use of different POD CIDR per clusters.
-Please, configure the nnetwork plugin accordingly.
+Please, configure the network plugin accordingly.

 ### Install Liqo